The Centers for Medicare and Medicaid Services has approved Wisconsin's waiver requiring some BadgerCare recipients to work.

 The state didn't get all the Medicaid changes it wanted.
 In the initial waiver request, Wisconsin had asked federal health officials whether it could drug test those in the Medicaid program.
 But CMS said no and similar rules in Florida were struck down as unconstitutional by the courts.

 "This is a huge step forward in helping people on government assistance move from dependence to true independence.
 Wisconsin Medicaid will use the Drug Abuse Screening Test (DAST-10) as a part of the Health Risk Assessment, which is required for eligibility.
-Wisconsin continues to lead the way on welfare reform," said Walker’s press secretary Amy Hasenberg in a statement.
+Wisconsin continues to lead the way on welfare reform," Walker's press secretary, Amy Hasenberg, said in a statement.

 Wisconsin Public Radio, Copyright 2018, Board of Regents of the University of Wisconsin System and Wisconsin Educational Communications Board.
 Find more WPR news on KUWS-FM 91.3 or wpr.org.